It's All About Tea

 We see this topic pop up a lot.
 So what really is the difference between culinary and ceremonial grade matcha!?

-The most significant difference is that ceremonial grade matcha is made from exceptionally high-quality leaves and as the name suggests, is used almost exclusively for traditional Japanese tea ceremonies or the making of koicha.
+The most significant difference is that ceremonial-grade matcha is made from exceptionally high-quality leaves and, as the name suggests, is used almost exclusively for traditional Japanese tea ceremonies or for making of koicha.

 Everyone's Favorite Scented Tea: Jasmine Tea